Back to Resources

 The Big Picture

 Dubai is not cheap, but it is not as expensive as London, New York, Zurich, or Singapore.
+If you are still deciding between jurisdictions, our UAE vs Singapore vs Hong Kong comparison breaks down the full picture including tax, setup costs, and residency.
 It sits comfortably in the middle tier of international cities for living costs.
-What makes Dubai financially attractive is not that living costs are low (they are moderate), but that there is no personal income tax.
+What makes Dubai financially attractive is not that living costs are low (they are moderate), but that there is no personal income tax (Source: UAE Government Portal).
 Whatever you earn, you keep.
 That changes the math significantly.

 For a single entrepreneur living a comfortable but not extravagant lifestyle, expect total monthly costs of AED 12,000 to AED 20,000 (approximately $3,300 to $5,500 USD).
 For a couple, add roughly 30% to 40%.
 For a family with children, budget AED 25,000 to AED 45,000 per month depending on schooling choices.